-The City's Development Services Department provides plan review, issuance of building permits, performance of field inspections, and issuance of certificates of occupancy to ensure conformance of construction in the City with governing building codes.
+The City's Development Services Department provides plan review, issues building permits, performs field inspections, and issues certificates of occupancy to ensure conformance of construction in the City with governing building codes.
 Building permit fees are set by resolution approved by the Council and are based on the estimated cost of the project.